 So ask yourself, is it clear to your customers how your products align?
 Which brands would you like to emulate in brand architecture development?
 Click here for more information on brand architecture.

-Inbound marketing is receiving a lot of interest as companies begin to harness the power of digital marketing and social media that surrounds it.
+Inbound marketing is receiving a lot of interest as companies begin to harness the power of digital marketing and the social media that surrounds it.
 The core concept makes sense and when done properly, can dramatically reshape how your company spends its marketing resources.
-Often, this results in shifting money away from traditional media like TV, radio and print, to more efficient inbound efforts – think online marketing, social media, blogging, email marketing.
+Often, this results in shifting money away from traditional media like TV, radio and print, to more efficient inbound efforts – think online marketing, social media, blogging, and email marketing.
 So you can move from broad-scale marketing efforts to highly targeting marketing, down to the individual, and save money in the process.

 Of course, any shift in marketing strategy needs to be seeded in the realities of your business.
 Not every industry or company will benefit equally from inbound marketing.
 Much of this depends on industry structure and customer purchase dynamics within a particular category.
-Obtain additional information on inbound marketing here.

 As you consider your own corporate budgeting process, consider which of these three areas might make sense for your organization to tackle next year.
-Each area has the potential to uncover far more realized savings than the amount of resources required to investigate these issues and devise a strategy for addressing them.
+Each area has the potential to uncover far more realized savings than the number of resources required to investigate these issues and devise a strategy for addressing them.

 EquiBrand is a brand consultancy that specializes in these and other marketing strategy issues.
 For more information, please call or email Tim Koelzer at email@example.com